hl2jeep/Hydroxide/README.md

 * ClosureSpy
     * Log calls of closures
     * View general information of closures (location, protos, constants, etc.)
+* Instance Viewer (WIP)
+    * View properties and methods of certain instances
+    * View how many descendants and methods an instance has
+    * Edit properties & run methods with any arguments

 More to come, soon.